Edu4rdSHL/edu4rdshl.github.io/_tabs/about.md

 order: 4
 ---

-I'm Eduard, a young guy passionate about cybersecurity stuff and programming 🤖.
-Rust, Python, C/C++ developer and learning more.
-Founder of several open-source projects and tools such as:
+I'm Eduard, a guy in love with Linux, cybersecurity stuff, and programming 🤖.
+Rust, Python, and C/C++ developer.
+I develop firmware sometimes too.
+Some of my projects are:

 - [Findomain - A subdomains recon framework, all-in-one](https://github.com/Findomain/Findomain)
 - [Rusolver - A fast DNS resolutor in Rust](https://github.com/edu4rdshl/rusolver)